bumbelbee777/Nanite/docs/SillyISA.md

 ## High-Level Overview

-SillyISA combines typical instructions and features found in load-store architectures and VLIW/EPIC (where every instruction is explicitly parallelized) with custom ones related to SillyAI features such as concept graph manipulation and neural representations.
+SillyISA combines typical instructions and features found in load-store architectures and VLIW/EPIC (where every instruction is explicitly parallelized), though in SillyISA's case all instructions and routines are ran asynchronously to prevent blocking and increase throughput.
+Lastly, SillyISA has instructions related to SillyAI-specific features such as concept graph manipulation and neural representations.

 ## Registers